Get In Touch

 In 2015, leaders from 193 different countries agreed on 17 global goals they felt the world needed to achieve by 2030.

-It is of course that today we write this blog with a heavy heart.
-Just 6 years away from our target date of the 2030, this goal seems more unachievable than ever.
+It is, of course, that today we write this blog with a heavy heart.
+Just a few years away from our target date of the 2030, this goal seems more unachievable than ever.

-The media is currently inundated with the present conflict between Palestine and Israel, you hear and read arguments from both sides, and depending on the source, both sound like “they are right”.
+The media is inundated with the present conflict between Palestine and Israel, you hear and read arguments from both sides, and depending on the source, both sound like “they are right”.
 I have seen many heated exchanges on social media, we see reports of conflicts in London, Paris, and many other parts of the world from supporters of either side.
+And now with the war between Iran and Israel-US demonstrate show how fragile global peace really is.

 The reality is that NOBODY IS RIGHT.
-The massacre of civilians, regardless of the reasons that drove people to commit those crimes, IS NEVER RIGHT.
+Civilian suffering, regardless of the reasons that drove people to commit those crimes, IS NEVER RIGHT.

 I, often in my speeches, speak about Maslow’s Hierarchy of needs, a motivational theory in psychology comprising a five-tier model of human needs.